English Touring Opera: Awards

-In the Spring of 2014, ETO was the winner of an Olivier Award in the "Outstanding Achievement in Opera" category];"ETO Wins Olivier Award for Outstanding Achievement" on englishtouringopera.org.uk.
-Retrieved 13 June 2014 on the Olivier Awards website, it is noted that the company won the Award for "its brave and challenging touring productions....of Michael Tippett's elegant and vibrant King Priam and Britten's rarely performed operetta Paul Bunyan.
+In the Spring of 2014, ETO was the winner of an Olivier Award in the "Outstanding Achievement in Opera" category]; on the Olivier Awards website, it is noted that the company won the Award for "its brave and challenging touring productions....of Michael Tippett's elegant and vibrant King Priam and Britten's rarely performed operetta Paul Bunyan.
 The stylishly staged pair played at the Royal Opera House's Linbury Studio Theatre in Covent Garden, London, as part of a UK tour."